rcos/rcos-handbook/docs/grading/status_updates.md

 State your name and project.

 #### 1: This Week
 Summarize what you have contributed in the past week.
-This includes code, documentation, learning, etc. Remember that someone reading might not be familiar with your project, so give context.
+This includes code, documentation, learning, etc. Remember that someone reading might not be familiar with your project, so **give context**.
 If you're unsure how much detail to give, lean on the more detailed side.

 #### 2: Next Week
 Summarize what you plan on doing next week.
-We aren't holding you to this, but we want you to at least think about it each week.
+We want you to at least think about where your project is going, and what that might require of you.

 #### 3: Blockers
 List any *technical* blockers you have hit when trying to work on your project.
-This **does not** include things outside of RCOS that prevented you from getting work done, i.e. "I had a test this week so I couldn't do work"
+This **does not** include things outside of RCOS that prevented you from getting work done, i.e. "I had a test this week so I couldn't do work."
+Students with blockers are encouraged to reach out to their project leads or small group mentors so they can continue development.

 #### 4: Links
-List direct links to your contributions and any resources you were using for learning.
+List direct links to your contributions.
 Mentors need to be able to see proof of your work by following these links.
 Links to your commits, issues, etc. are desirable.

 ## Example Status Update
 <div style="border: 1px solid; padding: 1em;">